DW is 55 Plus & married for 30 years. He once nearly lost his wife in a horseback riding accident. He wondered if he could start over if...

 “Maybe I should get a season pass,” Jack commented.

 “Now that I’m living on the island,” Jack said, “I might be coming here a lot.”

-“The pier is open from the first of March to the end of November,” Chief said.
-“The cost of a pass goes down each month.
-If you wait and buy it tomorrow, you can save twenty bucks.”
+“Pier's open March to November,” Scout said.
+“Cost of a pass goes down each month.
+Buy tomorrow, save twenty bucks.”